Charming homes on the streets of Valladolid, Mexico

 From the main square to historic convent, Valladolid is completely walkable.
 So stroll down the Calzada de los Frailes, with its picturesque cobblestone road full of artisan boutiques and cafes, many of which offer beautiful outdoor spaces to unwind.
 On Fridays and Saturdays at 8pm, you can witness a recreated procession of the namesake Franciscan friars.

-To learn more about Valladolid, take a guided tips-based walking tour to immerse yourself in local culture and get recommendations.
+To learn more about Valladolid, take a guided tips-based walking tour to immerse yourself in culture and get recommendations.

 Day trips from Valladolid